 During Dr. Michelson’s medical career, he made revolutionary breakthroughs with an interdisciplinary approach.
 Instead of merely improving surgery with new instruments, medical devices or procedures, he reinvented all three.
 In fact, over the course of 25 years of practice, he produced a staggering 100 research papers and other publications.
 He has more than 340 U.S. patents in his name, and at least 950 issued or pending patents.

 Today, Dr. Michelson oversees three non-profit organizations: the Michelson Medical Research Foundation, 20 Million Minds and Michelson Found Animals.
 All three groups embody that same passion for holistic problem-solving and apply it to medicine, education and animal welfare respectively.

 Found Animals’ mission is “Saving Pets.
 Enriching Lives.”
 To achieve this goal, we operate multiple programs that help put pets in good homes and keep them there.
 After Hurricane Katrina, Dr. Michelson realized pets needed an easy and low-cost way to reunite with their owners.
-This led to the creation of our microchip pet registry, the first free microchip registry in the nation.
+This led to the creation of our microchip pet registry.

 We didn’t stop there.
 Our Adopt & Shop Culver City location executes a unique social enterprise model.
 Not only do we adopt out shelter pets, but all profits from retail sales and services go back to helping save more animals.
 Additional philanthropic efforts include grants for low- and no-cost spay and neuter programs for low-income families to reduce the homeless pet population.
 Furthermore, the Michelson Prize & Grants focuses on funding research into a non-surgical pet sterilization alternative.